fractalswift/ftx_console/README.md

 Suite of mini modules for working with FTX if you want to look for pair trades.

-1.You can quickly check liquity across markets based on estimated slippage based on order books.
+1. You can quickly check liquity across markets based on estimated slippage based on order books.

 2. You can quickly scan the market for unusually diverged pairs